Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Finder score

-Benefits of credit building debit cards
+Benefits of prepaid credit cards

 • Often requires linked bank accounts.
-Most require you to link an existing bank account, and most require you to open a specific checking account to qualify.
+Most require you to link an existing bank account, and require you to open a specific checking account to qualify.

 • Credit building loans take time.
 Unlike traditional installment loans, credit-building cards with loan installments won’t let you access funds until the term is over.